faisal2754/Web-Data-Labelling/meetings.md

 - Sipho: Possibility of using Google Calendar for linked reminders for daily meetings
 - Faisal: Not sure between TravisCI and CircleCI, everyone doing research

-**We all have a basic idea of how our project will be structured.
+**We all have an initial idea of how our project will be structured.
 The tools used will be:**
 - Github Workflow (with Kanban-type implementation)
 - Some basic form of automation (once base of project is set up)
 - TravisCI/CircleCI